ayminovitch/ayminovitch/README.md

 # Hi, I'm Aymen Hammami! 👋

 ## About Me
-I'm a Senior Software Engineer specializing in Python, Django, Php, Symfony, and React.js.
+I'm a Senior Software Engineer specializing in Python, Django, PHP Symfony, and React.js.
 With a solid track record of delivering high-quality web applications, I thrive on solving complex problems and turning ideas into reality.
+I am also an AWS Solution Architect and Scrum Master, bringing additional expertise to my projects.

 ## Let's Work Together!
 I'm currently open to freelance opportunities and collaborations.
 If you're looking for a skilled developer to help you with your next project, don't hesitate to reach out!